Steveorevo/node-red-contrib-string/README.md

 The extraction is performed using JavaScript's unique ability to chain actions on a given object such as the native String object or the popular jQuery component.
 This unique contribution to Node-RED furnishes a lightweight and enhanced version of string parsing functions.
-The visual representation in the first image code be coded by hand in JavaScript (after including all the dependencies) as:
+The visual representation in the first image could be coded by hand in JavaScript (after including all the dependencies) as:
 ```
 console.log(